dimitri/pgcopydb/docs/concurrency.rst

    that's 1 + 1 + 1 + 1 = 4

- - that's 23 + 4 = 27 total
+ - At the end, it is 23 + 4 = 27 total

 Here is a description of the process tree:

- * When starting with the TABLE DATA copying step, then pgcopydb creates as many sub-processes as specified by the ``--table-jobs`` command line option (or the environment variable ``PGCOPYDB_TABLE_JOBS``), and an extra process is created to send the table to the queue and handle TRUNCATE commands for COPY-partitioned tables.
+ * When starting with the TABLE DATA copying step, then pgcopydb creates as many sub-processes as specified by the ``--table-jobs`` command line option (or the environment variable ``PGCOPYDB_TABLE_JOBS``), and an extra process is created to send the table to the queue and to handle TRUNCATE commands for COPY-partitioned tables.

  * A single sub-process is created by pgcopydb to copy the Postgres Large